 In 1975, the State mandated that general plans contain safety elements.
 The general plan law was amended in 1984 to remove seismic elements from the list of required elements and to incorporate seismic provisions within the safety element provisions.
-CA Government Code Section 65302 (g)(1) requires a safety element that protects "the community from any unreasonable risks associated with the effects of seismically induced surface rupture, ground shaking, ground failure, tsunami, seiche, and dam failure; slope instability leading to mudslides and landslides; subsidence; liquefaction; and other seismic hazards identified pursuant to Chapter 7.8 (commencing with Section 2690) of Division 2 of the Public Resources Code, and other geologic hazards known to the legislative body; flooding; and wildland and urban fires."
-In addition to policies that address relevant hazards, State law requires mapping of these hazards, including "mapping of known seismic and other geologic hazards."
-The City, through its EOO, has developed integrated operational, contingency and long range plans to address all aspects of potential emergency and disaster situations.
+CA Government Code Section 65302(g)(1) requires a safety element that protects "the community from any unreasonable risks associated with the effects of seismically induced surface rupture, ground shaking, ground failure, tsunami, seiche, and dam failure; slope instability leading to mudslides and landslides; subsidence; liquefaction; and other seismic hazards identified pursuant to Chapter 7.8 (commencing with

+Section 2690) of Division 2 of the Public Resources Code, and other geologic hazards known to the legislative body; flooding; and wildland and urban fires."
+In addition to policies that address relevant hazards, State law requires mapping of these hazards within the General Plan, including "mapping of known seismic and other geologic hazards."
+The City, through the Safety Element and LHMP, has developed integrated long range plans to address local hazards.
 Therefore, Los Angeles already goes far beyond the intent of the State general plan law and Governor's guidelines relative to a comprehensive City Safety Element.